 For a more accurate approach, follow these steps:

-- Add up any mortgage or student debts you want covered.
+- Add up any mortgage or student loan debts you want covered.

 - Add up your monthly expenses for the period of time you want covered.